Agaonm/RWGTY/README.md

 Using the Helsinki-NLP Model through EasyNMT.

 ## This is a WIP
--[x] Python Server backend for inference
+- [x] Python Server backend for inference

--[x] Chrome extension - Very basic
+- [x] Chrome extension - Very basic

--[] Auto Translate Highlighted text
+- [] Auto Translate Highlighted text